Panagiotis-Sklidas/KMLDataExtractor/README.md

 <!-- Features -->
 ### Features
- * Exports a csv file named rawcoordinates, which has all placemarkers name and their latitude and longitude coordinates
+ * Exports a csv file named rawcoordinates, which has all placemarkers name and their latitude, longitude and altitude coordinates
  * Exports a csv file named coordinates, which has all placemarkers name, their x, y and z coordinates

+ #### Curenntly working on:
+ * Make the script run as a terminal app

 <!-- Getting Started -->
 ## Getting Started